| |

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-And just like any job, gardening is much easier, more enjoyable, and produces better results when you use the right tools.
+Here is a simplified list of the best gardening tools that every gardener needs to enjoy what you love: And just like any job, gardening is much easier, more enjoyable, and produces better results when you use the right tools.
 That doesn’t mean you need to buy every gardening tool available!
-It can be too easy to go overboard if you think you need one of everything.
+Going overboard can be too easy if you think you need one of everything.

 Garden tools on an outdoor table.

 This post may contain affiliate links.
-If you click one and make a purchase, I may receive a commission at no additional cost.
+If you click one and purchase, I may receive a commission at no additional cost.
 You can read our disclosure policy here.

 Gardening Gloves